 3. Batch Processing

-Step-By-Step Guide to Cloud Migration
+Cloud Migration Steps

-1. Prioritize Requirements
+Step 1: Prioritize Requirements

-Some of these questions can be:
+These questions can be:

 - Why do you want to move to the cloud?

 - What are your performance, security, and server requirements?